-You’re travelling all the way to the Kansai area in the middle of Japan.
-Take a break from all the gorgeous sites and spend 1 or 2-days at Universal Studios Japan.
-It’s an easy park to squeeze into your itinerary.
+You’re travelling to the Kansai area in the middle of Japan.
+Take a break from all the gorgeous sites and spend one or 2-days at Universal Studios Japan.
+It’s an accessible park to squeeze into your itinerary.

 Protip: Visit between Tuesday and Friday for the lowest crowds.

 Universal Studios Japan is one of my favourite theme parks to visit anytime during the year.
 Chances are, if you’re visiting Japan, you’re off to Kyoto and Osaka, so make a stop at Universal.
 While the Park is quite busy on most days, you’ll have a wonderful time.
 When you visit, make sure to have a frozen Butterbeer for me.

 I personally use Google Flights & Momodo to find affordable flights.
 Another great way is to sign up for Scott’s Cheap Flights to get notifications of cheap fares, which happens a lot to Japan.
 You’ll sometimes stumble on cheap flights to Kansai International Airport.

 Getting around Japan by the world-renown bullet train, known as the Shinkansen, is incredibly fast, reliable, and affordable for visitors.
 You can travel from Tokyo to Osaka in just over 2-hours.
 Get yourself the JR Rail Pass to save a ton of money on the bullet train for your trip.

 Book Your Hotel